Freenove/Freenove_Ultimate_Starter_Kit/docs/source/fnk0017/codes/tutorial/20_Vibration_Switch.rst

     ISR: the ISR to be called when an interrupt occurs; this function must take no parameters and return nothing.
 This function is sometimes referred to as an interrupt service routine.

+    mode: defines when the interrupt should be triggered.

 And we configure the pins that connected with vibration switch into pull up input mode.
 This way can ensure a high level of vibration switch when not connected, and low level when connected.
 So it can cause interrupt.

 .. code-block:: c
+    :linenos:

     pinMode(switchPin, INPUT_PULLUP); // Set the vibration switch pin to pull up input mode

 The following is the interrupt function, and it will be executed when the interrupt is triggered.

 .. code-block:: c
+    :linenos:

     void vibrate() {
         isVibrate = true; // Marked as the trigger